Go Backpacking

 Halong Bay

-It will seem like everyone in Hanoi will attempt to sell you a tour of Halong Bay.
+It will seem like everyone in Hanoi is trying to sell you a Halong Bay tour.
 There are so many tour agencies, and I don't think anyone knows precisely how the complex outsourcing system works.

 It's often easiest to see what your hotel/guest house offers and pay a tiny commission for them to book it for you.

-The most popular Halong Bay trip is all-inclusive for two days and one night and usually costs around $30 - $40 (700,000 - 1 million VND) per person; however, there are all sorts of ranges in price.
+The most popular Halong Bay trip is all-inclusive for two days and one night and usually costs around $30 - $40 (700,000 - 1 million VND) per person; however, there are all sorts of price ranges.

-From a traveler's standpoint, spending time in Hanoi or the rest of Vietnam is quite affordable.
+From a traveler's standpoint, spending time in Hanoi or elsewhere in Vietnam is quite affordable.

 After visiting a few attractions, relax and enjoy the bustle of the city by sitting on the street and sipping coffee and tea (or beer) like the locals!